-Another common issue that you'll likely run into is a lack of a gateway for a particular route or a lack of a default route.
+Another common issue could be a lack of a gateway for a particular route or a lack of a default route.
 When an IP packet is sent to a different network, it must be sent to a gateway for further processing.
 The gateway should know how to route the packet to its final destination.
 The list of gateways for different routes is stored in a routing table, which can be inspected and manipulated using ip route commands.
 Routers are the most common gateway devices.

 IP Route Show

 We can print the routing table using the ip route show command:

 default via 10.0.0.1 dev enp57s0f1 proto dhcp metric 100 default via 10.0.0.1 dev wlp0s20f3 proto dhcp metric 600 10.0.0.0/24 dev enp57s0f1 proto kernel scope link src 10.0.0.88 metric 100 192.168.0.0/24 dev wlp0s20f3 proto kernel scope link src 192.168.0.1 metric 600 169.254.0.0/16 dev enp57s0f1 scope link metric 1000